chinazagideon/trader-apis/README.md

-# Trader APIs - Modular Laravel Architecture
+# Payment Service APIs - Laravel Microservice Application

-A Laravel application built with a modular, event-driven architecture designed for scalability and maintainability.
+A Secured robust, event-driven payment microservices system API key middleware for resource authorization and tenant isolation.
+Built with a modular, event-driven architecture for scalability and maintainability.

 ## Core Architecture Principles